Checking In with ISSO

 If you are a U.S. Citizen or a U.S. Permanent Resident (“Green Card” holder), you are not required to check in, however your information may need to be updated in the University system and ISSO may require copies of your passport and/or U.S. Permanent Resident card.

 Students in F-1, J-1, and other immigration classifications

 When to Check In

-- Within 15 days of your program start date
+- No later then 15 days from your academic program start date

-- We will send you an email prior to the start of class with instructions on how to schedule a check-in reservation in your initial term.
+- We will send you an email prior to the start of class with instructions on how to complete Initial ISSO Check-in.

 - Immigration documents for any spouse and/or child(ren) who have accompanied you to the U.S. in a dependent visa status such as F-2 or J-2